dump custom/adios command¶

 Note that computes which calculate global or local quantities, as opposed to per-atom quantities, cannot be output in a dump custom command.
 Instead, global quantities can be output by the thermo_style custom command, and local quantities can be output by the dump local command.

 If c_ID is used as a attribute, then the per-atom vector calculated by the compute is printed.
-If c_ID[N] is used, then N must be in the range from 1-M, which will print the Nth column of the M-length per-atom array calculated by the compute.
+If c_ID[I] is used, then I must be in the range from 1-M, which will print the Ith column of the per-atom array with M columns calculated by the compute.
+See the discussion above for how I can be specified with a wildcard asterisk to effectively specify multiple values.

 If f_ID is used as a attribute, then the per-atom vector calculated by the fix is printed.
-If f_ID[N] is used, then N must be in the range from 1-M, which will print the Nth column of the M-length per-atom array calculated by the fix.
+If f_ID[I] is used, then I must be in the range from 1-M, which will print the Ith column of the per-atom array with M columns calculated by the fix.
+See the discussion above for how I can be specified with a wildcard asterisk to effectively specify multiple values.

-See Section_modify of the manual for information on how to add new compute and fix styles to LAMMPS to calculate per-atom quantities which could then be output into dump files.
+See the Modify doc page for information on how to add new compute and fix styles to LAMMPS to calculate per-atom quantities which could then be output into dump files.

-To write gzipped dump files, you must compile LAMMPS with the -DLAMMPS_GZIP option - see the Making LAMMPS section of the documentation.
+To write gzipped dump files, you must either compile LAMMPS with the -DLAMMPS_GZIP option or use the styles from the COMPRESS package.
+See the Build settings doc page for details.